Sub-subject Description: Investments abroad: sales, delegations, and joint ventures. Syllabus:

 Establishing a company in the United States.
 One company is made up of 150 full-time workers and manufacture bronze statues that are on a marble support.
 The designs are exclusive and using them; they make a substantial production of each one; even though it is a gift item with certain exclusive value; they are pieces whose originals were produced in large quantities.
-In this case; we will analyze eleven decisions taken by the Board of Directors.
+In this case; we will analyse eleven decisions taken by the Board of Directors.

 We tend to associate developing countries with poverty and suffering.
 This image is reinforced by the media because they inform us only about disasters in these countries and present their people as victims of circumstances beyond their control.
 The reality of the developing world is a lot more varied and complex.
-In the first place, one has to be careful with generalizations.
-For example, the situation in recently industrialized countries like Korea, Malaysia, China, Mexico, and Brazil is very different to Less Developed Countries like Bangladesh, Senegal, Ghana, Kenya, Morocco, Nicaragua, El Salvador, and Peru.
+In the first place, one has to be careful with generalisations.
+For example, the situation in recently industrialised countries like Korea, Malaysia, China, Mexico, and Brazil is very different to Less Developed Countries like Bangladesh, Senegal, Ghana, Kenya, Morocco, Nicaragua, El Salvador, and Peru.
 Besides, the situation in the developing World is not static.
-In the last decades, countries in Southeast Asia have gone through significant progress in their standard of life, while countries from Sub-Saharan Africa are poorer nowadays than they were in the middle of the 1960's.
+In the last decades, countries in South-east Asia have gone through significant progress in their standard of life, while countries from Sub-Saharan Africa are poorer nowadays than they were in the middle of the 1960s.

 The socio-cultural context of each developing country has prime importance in the sale of a product.
 Religion, local traditions, history, superstitions, all these form part of a system of values that are called culture.

 The process of obtaining permits or licences and establishing a business in a developing country can be as long as it is costly.
 Much of the Government earnings come from such licences.
 The trouble of corruption can also present itself.